vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

   <a href="https://s.click.aliexpress.com/e/_DFWJ9gH" target="_blank">
     <img src="../projects/images_christmas_decorations/tea_lights_with_ir_remote.avif" alt="candles" width="200px" class="buy-link"/>
   </a>

+Also, Christmas decorations, see my [dedicated page](/projects/automate_christmas_decorations#infrared-lights) about this subject.

+---

 Where do you use the infrared transmitter / receiver for in your smart home?